 1. Your content ranks but not as high as you want.

-It all starts with a good content strategy in place: Your content team works well and produces high-quality pieces yet they do not rank as high as you’d like them to or they are still a bit behind your competitors.
-If your content is appreciated by search engines but you feel like you need a little push to achieve your goals, outsourcing link-building services could be the perfect option.
+If your content is appreciated by search engines but you feel like you need a little push to achieve your goals, outsourcing link building services could be the perfect option.

 2. Maintaining an internal team is too expensive.

 Link building for agencies can be especially pricey to handle in-house, specifically if you are aiming for the highest results.

 According to Glassdoor, an average junior specialist in California gets a minimum base pay of 55K per year.
 If you want someone more experienced (four to nine years) get ready to pay up to 90K per year.
 This price doesn’t include tech stack, hiring, and ramp time expenses; doesn’t take into consideration your specific link building goals.

 And remember, that's just one person.
 If you need things done quicker, you’ll need a team, and that requires an even bigger budget.
 For instance, CIENCE’s SEO and link building teams consist of twelve people, including outreach managers, junior and senior backlink specialists, and an SEO manager.

 3. You need to scale quickly.